 - Xenomorph Xerox: It resembles a Xenomorph.

 When Metallo's Kryptonite heart just isn't enough, the bad guys call in the Kryptonite Man.
 There have been several variations on this radioactive menace, all of whom have had the ability to project Kryptonite radiation, making them walking Achilles heels as far as Superman is concerned.
 Pre-Crisis, a teenaged alien criminal who flew through a cloud of Green K arrived on Earth calling himself the Kryptonite Kid, and with the power to transmute any matter into Green K. He returned as an adult in Whatever Happened to the Man of Tomorrow, and was killed in battle with Krypto.
+There was also a Bronze Age Kryptonite Man who was a survivor of a prehistoric civilization on Krypton.
 Post-Crisis, Mad Scientist K. Russell Abernathy briefly became a new Kryptonite Man, with the power to see all forms of radiation, but was quickly jailed by Supergirl.
 Finally, in the New 52, Domestic Abuser Clay Ramsay joined one of Luthors supersoldier programs after being beaten by Superman, and was transformed into yet another incarnation of the villain.